-- Injury: Traumatic event causing acute tissue damage/disruption that, with a typical course, will heal/resolve (e.g. sprain, strain, fracture, laceration, contusion) - Disease/Illness: Acute or chronic medical condition arising from an exposure that may/may not resolve (e.g. asthma, dermatitis, PTSD, cancer, HIV)
+- Occupational Injury: Traumatic event causing acute tissue damage/disruption that, with a typical course, will heal/resolve (e.g. sprain, strain, fracture, laceration, contusion) - Occupational Disease/Illness: Acute or chronic medical condition arising from an exposure over a period of time that may/may not resolve (e.g. asthma, dermatitis, PTSD, COVID, cancer, HIV)